cased/supersonic/README.md

 ### Full Configuration Options

-You can use a configuration dictionary when creating a `Granite` instance.
+You can optioanlly use a configuration dictionary when creating a `Granite` instance.
 Only the GitHub token is required, and there are many options.

 ```python